What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 American Citizens Own the Biggest Share of the U.S. National Debt

-American citizens own about 53 percent of the total debt of 17.5 Trillion dollars.
-That is more than half of the total debt.
+American citizens own about 53 percent of the debt, and that is more than half of the total debt.

 For people who do not understand percentages, everything starts out at 100 percent, or ALL of it (whatever IT is.).
-17.5 Trillion dollars is “all of our debt” and therefore 100 percent of our debt.
+20.2 trillion dollars is “all of our debt” and therefore 100 percent of our debt.
 Of that 100 percent of our debt, 53 percent, or just over half of it, is owned by United States citizens.

 Yes, I realize this is probably a huge shock to a lot of people who prefer to believe we owe all that money (along with our souls to hear some people tell it) to China.
 It gave the fear mongers something to complain about, and a reason to keep their shades pulled down tight, but now what?